Avery County Schools Ameriflex FSA 2026-2027

 – Sign up for text message alerts

-Register for the IMS Flex Portal at www.healthierbenefits.com.
-Download the IMS Flex Wealthcare Mobile App on the Apple App Store or Google Play Store.
+Register for the Flex Facts Participant Portal at www.flexfacts.com.
+Download the Flex Facts Mobile App on the App Store or Google Play Store.

 Helpful Hints